-- the Graduate College,
+• the Graduate College,

-- the Department of Scientific Computing,

-- the student's Supervisory Committee.
+- the Department of Scientific Computing, - the student's Supervisory Committee.

-The Graduate College degree requirements are published in the Graduate Bulletin which can be found online at http://registrar.fsu.edu/bulletin/grad/default.htm.
+The Graduate College degree requirements are published in the Graduate Bulletin.
 The requirements specified by the Department of Scientific Computing are described in this document.
 Any requirements specified by the student's Supervisory Committee must be communicated to the student by completion of the prospectus for a Ph.D. student and for an M.S. student, before the beginning of the student's third academic year semester.